ronron-gh/AI_StackChan_Ex/doc/function_calling_en.md

 ## Functions that can be called with Function Calling
 The table below shows a list of Function Calling features already implemented in this software.
+(No.3 and below are disabled by default in macros.)

 Prompts and function implementations are collected in FunctionCall.cpp.
 Stackchan will use the functions according to your requests.

 > The ChatGPT model is GPT-4o to improve the accuracy of Function Calling.
-To change to GPT-4o mini, edit the prompt in FunctionCall.cpp.
+To change to GPT-4o mini, edit the prompt in ChatGPT.cpp.

 ```c
 String json_ChatString =